 Buying a Franchise?
 Why You May Need a Lawyer

-After you have done some research and reviewed various franchise options, you will be presented with the franchise agreement, a legally binding contract.
-The agreement and the franchise disclosure document usually are written in thick “legalese” and can be better interpreted by an attorney.
+After researching and reviewing various franchise options, you will be presented with the franchise agreement, a legally binding contract.
+The franchise agreement and the franchise disclosure document usually are written in thick “legalese” and can be better interpreted by an attorney.
 To become better prepared, please contact our franchising attorney.

 The franchise booklet, which includes disclosures required by laws, covers the franchisor’s business experience, litigation history, bankruptcy filings, fees, initial investment, restrictions, franchisee’s obligations, territory, trademarks, dispute resolution, and more.
 An experienced franchise attorney will be able to compare any given franchise booklet with industry averages.